Never Stop Learning: 10 Websites That Promote Lifelong Education

-So, if you want to kill some time, yet still be productive, click down the 'wikihole'.
-If you aren't sure what to learn, then click the Random Article link on the left-hand toolbar, and you'll learn some interesting, and sometimes bizarre new information.
+So, if you want to kill some time yet still be productive, click down the wikihole.
+If you aren't sure what to learn, click the Random Article link on the left-hand toolbar.
+You'll absorb some exciting and sometimes bizarre new information.

 If, for some reason, you don't like Project Gutenberg, here's a list of five more free ebook sites!